TobiasPSP/doneland_sources/components/power/bms/README.md

 * **Minimum Voltage**: If you continue to *discharge* the battery below *minimum voltage*, it can get permanently damaged.
 If you *charge* a battery that has a below-minimum voltage, much of the energy may be converted to heat, potentially leading to fire and explosion.
 * **Maximum Voltage**: When *charging* a battery, the voltage increases up to the *maximum voltage* when it is fully loaded.
 When you continue to charge a battery beyond its *maximum voltage*, the energy can no longer be stored and is converted to heat, potentially leading to fire and explosion.
 * **Nominal Voltage**: When in operation, the battery *on average* delivers the *nominal voltage*.
 Lithium batteries generally have a very flat voltage discharge curve, so between *minimum* and *maximum* voltage, the battery will deliver the *nominal voltage* for a very long period of time.

+## Do I Need A BMS?

+Most quality batteries come with their **BMS** built-in without you noticing it.
+They are to some degree protected.

+Adding your own **BMS** is always a good idea since you probably do not know the specs of the built-in **BMS** and whether it covers all important risks.

+Once you start building your own battery constructs, i.e. by combining multiple batteries, you *should always* add your own **BMS**.

+> [!TIP]
+> When you connect multiple batteries *in series* to get a higher output voltage, your **BMS** should have a *balancer* feature that kicks in during *charging* (it's not in use during *discharge*):
+>
+> the balancer makes sure each cell voltage is monitored individually.
+Without balancing, one battery could already be fully charged when another is not, resulting either in partially loaded batteries or risk of *over-charging* a battery.